laingsimon/Dapper.MoqTests/README.md

 # Dapper.MoqTests
 Assemblies to assist testing Dapper database invocations

+### Usage

+Install-Package Dapper.MoqTests

+Note: With version 1.0.0 the library is compiled against .net 4.6.1 therefore is now compatible with .net standard projects.

 ### For example if you want to test this call:

     connection.Query<int>(@"select count(*)